fgm/tooling/README.md

 Current features
 ----------------

-- Drush command:
+- Drush commands:
-    - `tooling-menu-links-tree`
+    - `tooling-menu-links-tree` alias `tolt`
         - Exports the tree of menu links on a site as a GraphViz dot file.
         - Run like: `drush tolt | dot -Tsvg > mysite.svg`
         - Look out for the orange orphan items: they are routes with no parent, meaning their path is not "hackable", which may be an error.
         - See http://blog.riff.org/2014_10_05_drupal_8_tip_of_the_day_check_menu_links_consistency
+    - `tooling-dic-dependencies` alias `todd`
+        - Exports the graph (hopefully tree) of service dependencies as a GraphViz dot file
+        - Run like: `drush todd | dot T-svg > mysite.svg`

 License
 -------